maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 date: 2012-12-31
 time: 4:29 AM
 category: the internet
-tags: youre doing it wrong, css, html, blogs
+tags: youre doing it wrong, css, html, blogs, instapaper

 On a sexier and perhaps better blog, this post title would be a euphemism.